Professional Development and Extended Studies courses are open to anyone who

 - Instructions on how to self-register online

-- A five-digit class number and corresponding permission number for each course you requested.
+- A five-digit class number for each course you requested.
 If you entered "ANY" for the section, then we will send you the most viable option at the time of sending.

 Current Term Information